drupol/pkgs-by-name-for-flake-parts/README.md

 ## Usage

-Once the module is configured, it does two things.
+Once the module is configured, it does two things:

-1. It builds the `packages` attribute of your flake by flattening the tree structure of your filesystem (specified in the `pkgsDirectory` attribute) into a flat list of packages.
+1. It builds the Flake's `packages` attribute by recursively traversing the directory specified in the `pkgsDirectory` attribute.
+This directory, which may have a nested tree structure, is transformed into a flat list of packages.
+Each package is named by concatenating its relative directory path from `pkgsDirectory` to the package itself.
-2. It builds a `legacyPackages` attribute in your flake, allowing you to access the packages using the same hierarchical structure as the package directory specified in the `pkgsDirectory` attribute.
+2. It builds the Flake's `legacyPackages` attribute by allowing you to access the packages using the same hierarchical structure as the package directory specified in the `pkgsDirectory` attribute.
+This means you can reference packages as if they were still organized in the original tree structure.

 [flake.parts]: https://flake.parts
 [5]: https://github.com/sponsors/drupol